What is Coronavirus?

 - Do not rely on surgical masks to reduce transmission, they are not effective

 - Avoid crowded places and public transport if unwell

 What to do if you show symptoms of Coronavirus

-If you are unwell with potential symptoms of coronavirus, and have travelled internationally, it is incredibly important that you urgently seek medical advice.
-Stay indoors and avoid contact with anyone.
-Immediately call 111 to discuss your symptoms, travel itinerary & next steps.
+If you are unwell with potential symptoms of coronavirus, and have travelled internationally, it is incredibly important that you follow current public health guidelines.

 What should I do if I plan to travel to China or elsewhere?

-Our expert Nurses will consult with you remotely via phone/video call on the coronavirus outbreak & how it will affect your travel plans.
+Our expert Nurses can consult with you remotely via phone/video call on the coronavirus outbreak & how it will affect your travel plans.
 Be aware that wherever you travel there are vaccine preventable diseases such as flu.
 It’s important you are protected against these along with being aware of any outbreaks that may affect your trip.
 Book a consultation if you have any concerns about an upcoming trip or about living through the coronavirus outbreak.